Weava/Intro-To-Angular.js/README.md

 Angular has plenty of directives that come built in. [ngClick](https://docs.angularjs.org/api/ng/directive/ngClick), [ngRepeat](https://docs.angularjs.org/api/ng/directive/ngRepeat), and [ngShow](https://docs.angularjs.org/api/ng/directive/ngShow) just to name a few.

-An example of ngRepeate is below:
+An example of ngRepeat is below:

 `<md-list-item ng-repeat="record in vm.records">`